blox-eng/blox.bg/content/pages/pricing.md

         price: $99
         details: per month
         description: >
-          You're a professional dreamer, and dream often.
-All you need is Blox to help you and your customers succeed.
+          You dream often and big, day and night.
+We know you, we are like you.
+          And we have the right tools for you to succeed.
-        features: []
+        features:
+          - Stay tuned for the list of features
         image:
           url: /images/abstract-feature2.svg
           altText: Pricing plan 2